BrentonGraham/portfolio/README.md

 # Brenton Graham - Data Science Portfolio

 ## Introduction
 My name is Brenton Graham and I am currently a Master's student (MS) studying Biostatistics at the University of Colorado, Anschutz Medical Campus (CU Anschutz).
-In this repository I organize machine learning and statistical inference work from my research projects, personal projects, and course-related projects.
+In this repository I organize machine learning and statistical inference work from research projects, personal projects, and course-related projects.

 As background, I am currently working as a Graduate Research Assistant in the Department of Biostatistics and Informatics at CU Anschutz.
 My work here has focused on multi-omics data (primarily 16S rRNA microbiome data) in the context of cystic fibrosis (CF) and rheumatoid arthritis (RA).
 As such, my work primarily focuses on biological data problems (e.g. multi-omics data, clinical data, etc), although I am interested in applying my skillset to non-biological problems.
 Programming languages include Python, R, and SAS.